jalendport/craft-stripecheckout/README.md

         composer require lukeyouell/craft3-stripecheckout

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Stripe.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Stripe Checkout.

 ## Stripe Checkout Overview